-They won’t speak in broad generalisations or truisms (they don’t have time, and it doesn’t interest them!).
+They won’t speak in broad generalizations or truisms (they don’t have time, and it doesn’t interest them!).
 But they do want to turn established truths on their head and look at common business concerns from different angles.
 This is what keeps them at the head of their profession.

 In the world of marketing, for example, Byron Sharp is doing just that with his views on customer loyalty, and I’d also consider someone like Mark Ritson to be a thought leader with his arguments against social media marketing.
-This is the type of person, and the type on content, that really defines a ‘Challenger’ approach to thought leadership.
+This is the type of person, and the type of content, that really defines a ‘Challenger’ approach to thought leadership.

 Adapt your content strategy

 There’s a clear role for marketers in supporting this approach.
-Rather than rehashing existing thoughts or reflecting on what others are saying, we should focus on finding the big thinkers in an organisation, building relationships with them and helping articulate their ideas through fresh, compelling content.
+Rather than rehashing existing thoughts or reflecting on what others are saying, we should focus on finding the big thinkers in an organization, building relationships with them and helping articulate their ideas through fresh, compelling content.